yeuchi/TreeRings/README.md

 Stu once showed me a pine tree cross section while pointing out the rings and said,

 "However slow or fast, every living thing must grow. \
- The moment growth stops, it is dead."
+ The moment growth ceases, it is dead."

 Stu was 52 when he and spouse perished on a plane crash, 2012. \
 https://www.legacy.com/obituaries/sctimes/obituary.aspx?n=stuart-and-ivelisse-dahlberg&pid=156721789&fhid=12808